Expat Health Insurance in Belgium

-This plan comes in four levels allowing expatriates to choose the level that meet their needs.
+This plan comes in four levels allowing expatriates to choose the level that meets their needs.
 Here is a breakdown of each level:

 Silver: The silver level is the most economical option for those looking for international health insurance for Belgium and it still provides great benefits such as doctor’s visits, hospitalization, surgery, repatriation of remains and emergency medical evacuation.